Customer Support for Cybersecurity

 This relationship-building approach transforms support from a cost center into a competitive advantage.
 Customers who trust your support team are more likely to expand their deployments, recommend you to peers, and remain loyal through competitive pressure.
 In the cybersecurity market, where customer acquisition costs are high and switching costs are significant, retention is everything.

-For cybersecurity companies, Converge provides the unified communication foundation that enables expert support at scale.
-The platform's flat-rate pricing at $49/month for up to 15 team members means you can staff your support operation with the security experts your customers deserve without prohibitive per-seat costs.
+For cybersecurity companies, a unified communication platform provides the foundation that enables expert support at scale.
+Flat-rate pricing at $49/month for up to 15 team members means you can staff your support operation with the security experts your customers deserve without prohibitive per-seat costs.
 And the unified approach ensures that every customer interaction—whether it's a routine question or a crisis response—reinforces the trust that drives long-term success in the security market.

 Key Channels for Cybersecurity